cllns/micrograd-rb/README.md

 I know Ruby best (and enjoy writing it the most), so it was the obvious choice.

 ## Approach
-I implemented it in **idiomatic** Ruby:
-* I didn't just copy the Python and adapt the syntax directly
+I implemented it in **idiomatic** Ruby: I didn't just copy the Python and adapt the syntax directly
-* The backward method is called `Value#backward!`, since in Ruby we use that to signify that we're mutating the object in-place.
+* I used bang methods, e.g. `Value#backward!`, since in Ruby we use that to signify that we're mutating the object in-place.
+* I leveraged methods on Enumerable instead of using loops (since we don't have list comprehension in Ruby)
+* I used symbol keys, of course
+* I used keyword args in most cases
+* I extracted `Visualizer` and `TopoGraph` classes, instead of encapsulating that logic within `Value`.

 And, since it's Ruby, I also implemented it in an **idiosyncratic** way:
 * I added a bracket constructor (factory) syntax (e.g. `Micrograd::Value[scalar_value]`), since I was jealous of Python's terseness with no `.new` when creating Value objects.